dbrody/yavta/README.md

-        --requeue-last    Requeue the last buffers before streamoff --skip n      Skip the first n frames --sleep-forever   Sleep forever after configuring the device
+        --requeue-last    Requeue the last buffers before streamoff --skip n      Skip the first n frames --sleep-forever   Sleep forever after configuring the device --host-ip       IP of host to send image packets to --host-port     Port of host to send image packets to